B4PT0R/StreamPy/README.md

 StreamPy is only the first part of a larger project.
 My goal is to include an LLM agent (GPT4 / Claude2) with coding capabilities, that will have the session in context, be able to interact with the user, show/run snippets, and use streamlit widgets profitably for richer output.

-The project is mostly working but still an early prototype and have not yet been throughly tested.
+The project is mostly working but still an early prototype and have not yet been thoroughly tested.
 Some widgets/syntaxes just won't work properly (most will) and you may run into errors or undesired behaviour.
 If you want to report a bug or feel like contributing to the project, feel free to check the [GitHub repository](https://github.com/B4PT0R/StreamPy) or reach me out directly at bferrand.maths@gmail.com.
 Any contribution to the project will be met with enthusiasm and gratitude. :)

 Happy testing!